tir38/android-network-monkey/README.md

 ## Additional Notes
 * The `Context` passed to `LiveNetworkMonkey` is turned into an application context, so don't worry about leaking your Activities.

-* If you are call `networkMonkey.shouldMonkeyWithWifiConnection()` your app will need the     `<uses-permission android:name="android.permission.CHANGE_WIFI_STATE"/>` permission.
+* If you call `networkMonkey.shouldMonkeyWithWifiConnection()` your app will need the     `<uses-permission android:name="android.permission.CHANGE_WIFI_STATE"/>` permission.
 Unless your app already requests this permission, you should put this in the `AndroidManifest.xml` specific to your debug builds.

 * Every time Network Monkey decides to monkey with a connection, you will be notfied by a log in Logcat.